 There is actually some harmony.

-Despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbours in many cities.
-In East Jerusalem, for example, the Arabic neighbourhood is a mere stone’s throw from the Western Wall.
-In many cities, even Jewish neighbourhoods can hear the Islamic calls to prayer 4 times a day.
+Indeed, despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbors in many cities.
+In East Jerusalem, for example, the Arabic neighborhood is a mere stone’s throw from the Western Wall.
+In many cities, even Jewish neighborhoods can hear the Islamic calls to prayer 4 times a day.
 Most people I met (whether Arab or Jewish) had the utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.

 For the most part, Israel feels every bit like a 21st-century western state with 4g coverage, late night shopping and loud nightclubs.
 Where it varies from the rest of the western world though is that here, the Sabbath remains holy.
 From dusk on Friday until dusk on Saturday, the whole country closes down.
 Shops and business shut up and transport grinds to a halt.
 The only exceptions are the occasional Arab neighbourhood and the more central, affluent parts of Tel Aviv.
 My advice is a to make aure you get back to Tel Aviv by Friday afternoon or risk going bored and hungry on Saturday.